cameronnewbould/Portfolio_Project_SQL_Tableau_Airbnb/README.md

 ## 🛠 Key SQL & Data Analysis Techniques Demonstrated

-This project showcases a range of SQL and analytical skills:

 ✔ Database setup and table creation in **PostgreSQL**
 ✔ Data cleaning and type casting using `ALTER TABLE` and `CAST`
 ✔ Handling missing values and invalid numeric entries